 10. “How long before we see results?”

 Make sure you have realistic expectations about deliverables and time until results.
-You also want toe agency to break down the factors that could affect the results and the timing in which you can expect to see progress.
+You also want the digital marketing agency you are hiring to break down the factors that could affect the results and the timing in which you can expect to see progress.
 Things like traffic, your product, or seasonality.
 A good agency will provide you with a reasonable and honest timeline that takes all of these factors into account.

 - On 19th September 2019